ONSdigital/sdx-evolution/README.md

 ## Notes

+### Verboseness

+The inline commenting of the services here is intentionally excessive to explain decisions and operation to one not so familiar with the new services and Go in general.

 ### Completeness

 This POC is not designed in _any way to be production ready_ and has (likely) many